WVUHPC/Introduction-HPC/_episodes/03-editors.md

 ### Nano

-Nano is a small, free and friendly editor with commands that are generally accessed by using Control (CTRL) combined with some other key.
+Nano is a small, free and friendly editor with commands that are generally accessed by using Control (<kbd>Ctrl</kbd>) combined with some other key.

 You can start editing a file using a command line like this: